1910 Case football team

 The 1910 Case football team represented the Case School of Applied Science, now a part of Case Western Reserve University, during the 1910 college football season.
 The team's head coach was Joe Fogg.

 Case handed Ohio State their only loss of the season and extended a four-game win streak against the Buckeyes, making Fogg a perfect 4–0 against Ohio State during his coaching tenure.

+The team outscored opponents by a combined 82-22.